Schaeuble says Tsipras can find a 'different way' if he wants

-According to an advance excerpt of an interview to be broadcast on ZDF television on Monday, Schaeuble said the euro zone's rescue programmes have until now only gone to governments that requested them.
+According to an advance excerpt of an interview to be broadcast on ZDF television on Monday, Schaeuble said the euro zone's rescue programs have until now only gone to governments that requested them.

 "We'll have to see what the new government is planning," Schaeuble told ZDF, after Tsipras was sworn in on Monday as the prime minister of a new hardline, anti-bailout government determined to face down international lenders and end nearly five years of tough economic measures.